jakob1111/dokuwiki-plugin-flowcharts/README.md

 # Flowcharts Plugin for DokuWiki
 Add flowcharts and diagrams to Dokuwiki with an intuitive syntax

-The diagrams and flowcharts are generated with https://mermaidjs.github.io/ and also https://github.com/splitbrain/dokuwiki/blob/master/conf/entities.conf.
+The diagrams and flowcharts are generated with https://mermaidjs.github.io/.

 ```diff
 - With the current version of the plugin it is crucial to remove